childoftherion/OFAP/Examples/supporting-evidence-summary.md

-# Supporting Evidence: Permanent Funds and Agrarian Movements for Oregon Food Assistance Program
+# Supporting Evidence: Permanent Funds for Oregon Food Assistance Program

 ## Overview

-This document synthesizes evidence from successful state permanent funds and agrarian movements to demonstrate that the Oregon Food Assistance Program (OFAP) can be successful.
+This document synthesizes evidence from successful state permanent funds to demonstrate that the Oregon Food Assistance Program (OFAP) can be successful.
 These examples provide proof-of-concept, governance models, and lessons learned that directly support OFAP's design and implementation strategy.

 ## Executive Summary